fraancilene/Francilene/README.md

 ## Hey!
 Welcome

-- :mortar_board: systems analysis and development student
+- :mortar_board: Graduated in Systems Analysis and Development
 - 🔭 learning development Backend with Java and Spring
 <!--- 🌱 -->